tarantool/cartridge/topics/failover.md

 All decisions are made by **the coordinator** - the one who holds the lock.
 Coordinator is implemented as a built-in cartridge role.
 There may be many instances with the coordinator role enabled, but only one of them could acquire the lock at the same time.
-We call him the active one.
+We call him the "active" one.

 The lock is released automatically when TCP connection is closed, or it